-Editor’s note: This post was updated on November 23, 2015.
+Editor’s note: This post was updated on March 28, 2016.

 Ongoing political and civil unrest in Israel means its security situation continues to remain complex.
-The best thing you can do in terms of taking safety precautions for travel in the area is first and foremost to check with your government’s travel advisory bureau prior to embarking on a trip.
+Although hundreds of thousands of citizens safely travel to Israel and the West Bank each year, and considerable security efforts are undertaken at major tourist sites, travelers should stay aware of the continuing volatility in the region.
+Check with your government’s travel advisory bureau prior to embarking on a trip.

 What Travelers Should Know About Visiting Israel Right Now